 For media freelancers (including payroll freelancers)Simple "Confirmation of Booking" letter - downloads Word doc in new window

-Working spreadsheet - Income & Expense (Profit & Loss) (downloads as zip file)
+Spreadsheet - Income & Expense (Profit & Loss)

 We often meet trainees who are working in the UK but have moved to the UK from another country.

 To check how much tax you might have to pay, have a look at the guidance on the HMRC website.
 Specifically, it's worth looking at the definitions of:

 If you're VAT registered in the UK you need to be sure whether or not to account for VAT yourself, or whether your client has to account for it.